cstubben/tidypubmed/README.md

 #  # … with 936 more rows
 ```

-List the authors and first affliation.
-Group the authors by PMID and
+List the authors and first affliation and then replace five or more
-replace five or more names with et al. The untidy author string is also
+names with et al. The untidy author string is also included the in
-included the in `pubmed_table` above.
+`pubmed_table` above.

 ``` r
 x <- pubmed_authors(aq)